r00k/blog/_posts/2016-1-19-compared-to-what.md

 Since this is the first time John has come up in conversation, I'd start by fingerspelling J-o-h-n, so you'd know his name.

-Immediately after spelling his name, I'd point to somewhere in front of me, usually off to my right.
+Just after spelling his name, I'd point to somewhere in front of me, usually off to my right.
 That point would then represent John for the rest of our conversation.
 If either of us wanted to refer to John, we'd simply point there.

 If I then brought up a second person, Mary, I'd point somewhere off to my left, indexing her there.